 The Foundation’s Grants for Gambling Research Program, under which these early career researcher projects are funded, encourages researchers from a variety of disciplines to undertake independent, investigator-initiated research that will build the knowledge base of how gambling affects the Victorian community and inform strategies and activities to address harm.

-To read the Minister’s media release, click here.
+To read the former Minister’s media release, click here.

 To find out further details about the successful recipients, click here.